pepopowitz/tdd-workshop/module-1/README.md

 ## Background

 This module allows you to explore the Jest watch-mode.
+It will help you get comfortable running tests in this workshop.

 The code under test is a "✨JavaScript Unicorn 🦄 Name Generator ✨".
 The rules for generating names can be seen in [the table at the end of this README](#generation-rules).